The Informed Philanthropic Advisor: Missing Out on These Conversations with Your Clients? It Could Cost You!

 Philanthropy Versus Charitable Giving—What’s the Difference?

-For an in-depth refresher of the intricate differences between charity, philanthropy, as well as volunteerism, be sure to check out our recent informative guide, Altruistic Actions: Your Guide to All Things Philanthropy.
+For an in-depth refresher of the intricate differences between charity, philanthropy, as well as volunteerism, be sure to check out our informative guide, Altruistic Actions: Your Guide to All Things Philanthropy.

 What is Charitable Giving?